 We see a lot of misandry promoted on International Women’s Day.
-On this occasion, through different campaigns we see how great, accomplished, heavenly creatures women are.
-We also came to know through these campaign how mean, degraded, disgusting are men or anyone belonging to that gender.
+On this occasion, through different campaigns, we see how great, accomplished, heavenly creatures women are.
+We also came to know through these campaigns that how mean, degraded, disgusting men or anyone belonging to that gender is.
 On 2016 Women’s Day, we have experienced something similar situation.

-All these campaigns did was strengthened the ‘F’ word.
+These campaigns strengthened the ‘F’ word.
 However, Facebook or Google never did anything for men on International Men’s Day (IMD).
 Men from around the world ran change.org petitions to request Google to have a doodle on IMD but Google never thought of the same.
-While Google never ran any campaign for education for boys, they created a need for all girls to get education.
+While Google never ran any campaign for education for boys, they created a need for all girls to get an education.
 This despite the fact that boys are still deemed to be the primary providers.

 Women’s Day morning was full of Happy Women’s Day messages from all over.
 Even Bengaluru Police conveyed that men were responsible to save women.

-This tweet reminded Bengaluru men that Benmgaluru police no longer bothered about men’s safety.
+This tweet reminded Bengaluru men that Bengaluru police no longer bothered about men’s safety.

 Bengaluru police showed concern for a gender who according to JSWSteel were made of steel –

 So we came to know that a gender made of steel needed more security.
-Concern shared by a city police that held men responsible for saving #WomenOfSteel showed men that they were the disposable gender.
+A concern shared by a city police that held men responsible for saving #WomenOfSteel showed men that they were the disposable gender.